Small Intestinal Bacterial Overgrowth: What to Know

 - Cook your vegetables well.

-- Limit your intake of high-fiber foods.
+- Limit your intake of high-fibre foods.

 - Stay hydrated.